A Bizarre Love Triangle: Plot

 In the future, it is revealed that the wedding on the moon is a gay wedding, between the polycule's baby, who is now all grown up, and his partner.
 Keum-Sook, Eun-hee, Doo-Chan, now old, hold hands together and happily watch their son get married.

 Production

 This was Gong Hyo-jin's first role as a leading lady.
 Jo Eun-ji has said that she was still developing as an actor and felt she wasn't strong enough as the other lead in the film.

 Critical reception

 Variety called the film a "slick and silly Korean comedy."
 Kyunghyang Shinmun called it "noteworthy as an unusual film dealing with the themes of homosexuality and dual marriage."

-The film has been grouped with other important gay films of the early 2000's in South Korea such as Whispering Corridors 2: Memento Mori (1999) and Bungee Jumping of Their Own (2001).
+The film has been grouped with other important gay films of the early 2000s in South Korea such as Whispering Corridors 2: Memento Mori (1999) and Bungee Jumping of Their Own (2001).